The Phantom of the Opera is here in the new city this week, filling the auditorium of Milton Keynes Theatre with a chilling presence!

 Based on the French novel Le Fantôme de l’Operá by Gaston Leroux, The Phantom of the Opera opened in the West End in 1986, starring Michael Crawford in the title role and Sarah Brightman as Christine.
 Considered by many to be the most successful musical of all time, Phantom is the longest running show in Broadway history and the musical has broken box office records worldwide.

 This new version is overseen by Cameron Mackintosh and choreographer Matthew Bourne, with design by Paul Brown.
 It is a simply huge production and the team have set out to make the narrative darker and more dramatic than ever before.
-The whole set needs 22 45-foot-long trailers to transport it and it costs up to £222,000 to move the show to each new venue.
-This incredible set makes for awesome scene changes.
-The story moves seamlessly from one location to the next thanks to the gigantic revolving centrepiece, accompanied by stunning special effects and clever lighting and sound tricks.
+A total of 22 trailers are needed to transport the incredible set and it costs up to £222,000 to move the show to each new venue.
+Onstage, the sheer scale and spectacle of the set makes for awesome scene changes.
+The story moves seamlessly from one location to the next thanks to the gigantic revolving centrepiece, accompanied by stunning special effects, clever lighting and an atmospheric soundscape.

 Earl Carpenter stars as the reclusive Phantom.
 With over 20 years in the business, Earl has been involved in numerous projects as a performer, director and producer.
 Most significantly, he performed in Cameron Mackintosh’s productions of The Phantom of the Opera in the West End and on tour and in Les Misérables.
 He plays the Phantom beautifully, getting the right blend of madness and vulnerability.
 Earl sensitively portrays the Phantom’s loneliness and desire for love against the backdrop of the spooky labyrinth.
 His anguish is clearly communicated through captivating vocals.